J-CF-Leung/Study_Vault/Physics/Theoretical physics/General Relativity.md

 	- _Covariant derivatives_ will _commute_
 	- Geodesics that are _initially parallel_ will _remain parallel_

+## The Riemann curvature tensor
 - On a curved space, the _change_ in a vector around a closed loop is related to _total curvature enclosed_
 - Then for _local curvature_, let there be an _infinitesimal loop_
+- This is an _intrinsic property_ of the surface, and has _nothing to do with embedding_

 - For vector $V^\rho$, around a loop with vectors $A^\mu$ and $B^\nu$, the _change in the vector_ should be _proportional_ to components $V^\sigma$, as well as $A^\mu$ and $B^\nu$
 - Therefore, define the _Riemann curvature tensor_: